 As with any bias, we can force ourselves to look for ways to analyze the situation more objectively and allow more time into our decision-making.

 Gilbert et al. (1988) conducted a study in which participants saw a (silent) videotape of a woman behaving anxiously.

 For half of them, the videotape’s captions indicated the woman was answering questions on topics that would make her uncomfortable, such as sexual fantasies.
 The other half had captions that displayed it was an interview discussing uninteresting topics, such as world travel.

 In addition, the investigators manipulated the participants’ cognitive capacity by telling some of them that they would have to take a recall test regarding the interview topics later.
 Psychologists call this Cognitive Busyness manipulation.

 This meant they would be partly distracted while watching the tape, as they tried to remember what was on it.

 The results showed, when the participants were distracted (or cognitively busy), they were more likely to make dispositional attributions for the woman’s anxiety.

-Those who saw the anxiety-provoking performance realized she was made uncomfortable by the questions.
+Those who saw the anxiety-provoking performance thought she was made uncomfortable by the questions.
 Meanwhile, those who did not have to worry about a memory test afterward made dispositional attributions only if they saw the boring version of the interview.

 So, as Gilbert shows, we can avoid being swayed by this bias if we are relaxed, and do not have too many worries and concerns weighing down our minds when a person explains their situation.